An 8-Module Online, Interactive Workshop

 You know how this goes: The more time you put in, the deeper your understanding.

 Q: What’s your refund policy?

 A: Your registration fee is fully refundable up to 72 hours before your first class session.
 No refunds will be granted after the program begins.

 Q: Do you offer student discounts?

 A: Yes, we do!
 Current students with a valid ID can register for up to 20% off the standard rate.
 Click here to receive our student discount on all our workshops: Student Discount List

 Q: Things are very busy at work right now, and I’m afraid I won’t have time to keep up.
 How much time per week does this really take?

 A: We’ve worked hard to make sure people can take a workshop in the midst of their normal work life.
-For longer workshops, we build in a week off halfway through the course.
+For longer workshops, we build in break weeks during the course.

 Each week, we have a one-hour Q&A session.
 You don’t have to attend, we just make those available so you can have any questions answered or listen in on others’ questions.

 We provide exercises, answers and data sets, so you can practice what you’ve learned each week and get help in the Q&As.
 These will take you a few hours each week, maybe up to 3 or so.
 The exercises aren’t required—you’re not graded.
 But we’ve gotten feedback that they’re very helpful, as it allows you to practice and figure out what you did and didn’t understand.